-While there are many assessments in the field for paraphilias, existing tools have limitations.
-Counselors can have difficulty assessing paraphilias due to stigma.
-The current study proposes a tool that could assist clinicians with making decisions about clinical interventions for clients with paraphilias.
-Correlations were discovered between ACES, sexual consent, relationships with others, and paraphilias.
+While there are many assessments in the field for paraphilic disorders, existing tools have limitations.
+Counselors can have difficulty assessing paraphilic disorders due to stigma.
+The current study proposes a tool that could assist clinicians with making decisions about clinical interventions for clients with paraphilic disorders.
+Correlations were discovered between ACES, sexual consent, relationships with others, and paraphilic disorders.